chanwit/f0x/README.md

 Rootless Flux solves this problem by offering a rootless Flux controlplane, which is able to run in those limited namespaces without requiring ClusterAdmin nor CRDs installed on the host cluster.
 The controlplane is pre-loaded CRDs and other resources for Flux.

 Rootless Flux allows GitOps to run anywhere even in a restricted cluster environment, like OpenShift Dev Sandbox.

+### Serverless Flux

+It is possible to run the Flux controlplane in a serverless way.
+This model implements Kubernetes-as-an-AppServer.
+Workload is managed by GitOps inside a cluster and expose a singile endpoint.

 ### Flux for Docker